Please sign in as a member to access the following Professional Learning Scholarship applications:

 A trade show is held concurrently with the conference which provides access to the latest information on products and resources available to schools in Victoria.

-2020 Conference dates - Wednesday 6th - Friday 8th May, to be held at the Pullman-Mercure Albert Park, 65 Queens Road, Melbourne.
+2020 Conference was scheduled for Wednesday 6th – Friday 8th May, to be held at the Pullman-Mercure Albert Park, 65 Queens Road, Melbourne.
 Each year we hold a Gala Dinner on the Thursday evening which is a themed event.
-Our theme this year is 'it's a balancing act'.
+This years theme was ‘It’s a juggling act”.

 BMV holds two major Professional Learning Meetings per year.

 These meetings provide our members with an opportunity to stay in touch with the latest directions and innovations from the Association; the Department of Education and Training and other topical speakers, providing collegiate and cross networking opportunities.

-The 2020 Annual General Meeting and Professional Learning Day will be held on Monday 28th October
+The 2020 Annual General Meeting and Professional Learning Day is scheduled for Monday 28th October

 Venue: Sofitel Melbourne on Collins

 Agenda and Registration forms have been forwarded to members and posted under the ‘Members Only’ tab